Romantic Metaphors in “A Dark Quiet Death”

 If we look only at this episode, these can be taken as almost fun Easter Eggs for the viewer, just to sort of tie it all back.
 But, when we look at the episode and how it fits into the season finale, “Blood Ocean”, thing take a much more foreboding turn.

 The season ends with Ian asking Poppy to be Co-Creative Directors on Mythic Quest going forward, showing her how two mysterious people, Bean and Doc, carved their names into the building.
-While Ian and Poppy doesn’t seem to have a romantic partnership (though it could happen, but personally I think it would be a stronger choice not to) the idea of them working together does call to mind the ways in which Bean and Doc didn’t see eye to eye and what it inevitably meant for their game.
+While Ian and Poppy don’t seem to have a romantic partnership (though it could happen, but personally I think it would be a stronger choice not to) the idea of them working together does call to mind the ways in which Bean and Doc didn’t see eye to eye and what it inevitably meant for their game.

 While “A Dark Quiet Death” feels pretty out of nowhere when it first airs, looking at it retroactively after the season ends it feels like it is telling us where the show is going as a whole, or at least what might come between Ian and Poppy now that they are going to be partners.
 If they can’t find ways to agree with each other, is all of Mythic Quest totally doomed?